 - Groups, care coordination, and the option of working with a mental health counselor

 - Flexible services at home, in the community, and/or online

-	Our program is for parents with current or past opioid and/or stimulant use, and is confidential, voluntary, and free.
+Our program is for parents with current or past opioid, stimulant, marijuana, alcohol, or other substance use, and is confidential, voluntary, and free.
 Pregnancy and parenting young children can be a hopeful and exciting time, but it can also be stressful and overwhelming for anyone.
 This can be especially true while working on your recovery, or if you’re unable to be with your kids at this time.
 Our services are driven by you and what you feel will be most helpful to support your recovery and parenting journeys.

 Who is eligible for FIRST Steps Together?

-	FIRST Steps Together is open to any person 18 years of age or older, who has used opioids and/or stimulants in the past or present, and who is pregnant or expecting a child, or has at least one child age 5 or younger.
+FIRST Steps Together is open to any person 18 years of age or older, who has used opioids, stimulants, marijuana, alcohol, or other substances in the past or present, and who is pregnant or expecting a child, or has at least one child age 5 or younger.

 Do I have to have custody of my children to be eligible?
 Do they need to be living with me?

 No, you do not need to have custody or have your children living with you.
 We will work with you to plan for Family Time with your children, help navigate your family action plan, and support you as you work towards reunification, when possible.

 - “(Family Recovery Support Specialist) was honestly so wonderful, we clicked together so good.
 She was really open and kept it really honest.
 I felt comfortable sharing everything and anything with her.
 She was a really down-to-earth person.
 She kept it professional.
 She helped me in such up and down places.
 Just a wonderful, wonderful person.
 Honestly, I don’t know how I would have made it through some of the stresses of being pregnant or different stuff without her.”